JBischoff28/family-manager/README.md

 ## Overview
 This Family Management Web Application is designed to help families manage their household, including user profiles, household information, and financial aspects.
 It is built using AdonisJS, Inertia.js, and React.

+### Future Refactoring
+Since this application is still in it's very early stages, the code here may be a bit more messy than it will be in the future.
+This is simply to get the ideas an concepts scaffolded.
+In future releases, this app will adopt more services based functionality and best practices.

 ## Features

 ### Currently Implemented